 A loving tribute from the daughter he once deserted and then reunited with.

-Copyright © Dina-Marie Kulzer (aka Dina Di Mambro) 2007-2009.
+Copyright © Dina Di Mambro 2007-2015.
 This article may not be reprinted without permission.

 No one could write about William Desmond Taylor without referring to foremost William Desmond Taylor expert Bruce Long's excellent Taylorology website as a primary source.
 Visit this site if you are interested in exploring the William Desmond Taylor murder further than the summaries on this page.
 The wealth of material on the Taylorology site as well as Bruce Long's book Wiiliam Desmond Taylor: A Dossier (highly recommended) is extremely impressive.
 Also, the other books quoted from on this webpage are available from Amazon below and are all great reads.